huseyinYolasigmazoglu/Planets/README.md

 General Usage:

 There is UICollectionView at start screen.
-It presents name of planet.
+It presents name of planets.
 If you click one planet you will go to detail page.
-When application start it try to load planets from https://swapi.dev/api/planets/, if there is a problem it tries to load from Core Data , from previous run.
+When application start it try to load planets from https://swapi.dev/api/planets/, if there is a problem then it tries to load from Core Data , from previous run.

 Important classes:

 Planet : Codable model for https://swapi.dev/api/planets web service.

 MainViewController :  it has a uicollectionview , this class call PlanetWebService to get planets.
-This class also segue to DetailView .
+This class also segue to DetailView.
 This class hold an PlanetListViewModel instance.

 PlanetListViewModel: This class manages most of the bussiness logic .
-Holds an [Planet?] array and convert it to [PlanetEntity?] ,
+Holds an [Planet?] array and converts it to [PlanetEntity?] ,
 PlanetEntity behave like an ModelView and can also save coreData for data persistance.
-PlanetListViewModel in init , if no data came from web service it will load data from cora data.if data is received from web service , this will be saved .
+PlanetListViewModel in init , if no data came from web service it will load data from cora data.if data is received from web service , this will be saved.
 This class also has a protocol to be able to refresh data  of  MainViewController.

 Webservice : A Generic  web service class.